meist84/PUBG-Afk-Credit-Bot/README.md

 # PUBG-Afk-Farm-Bot

-Bot for Playerunknown Battlegrounds that AFK farms battlepoints
+A really smart Bot for Playerunknown Battlegrounds that AFK farms battlepoints.

+It has Auto Debug+ Self fixing so dont worry a thing when you run it.

 If you cant manually close the bot move your mouse to the TOP left of the screen and wait.